AlonBS/Ray_Tracer/README.md

 		                  behavior is multi-threaded.
 	  --stats                 Generate and print statistics about each scene rendered.
+	  --hard-shadows          Indicate whether hard shadows should be simulated.
+By default, soft shadows are simulated.
+Use this to improve performance.
+Note that soft shadows only appear if area lights are used.
+If this flag is true then hard shadows will be simulated, even if area lights are present.

 	Other values are specified within each scene separately.